mkaplan07/chr-fx/README.md

 # chr-fx

-A Chrome extension that lets you highlight any major forex trading pair (EURUSD, EUR/USD, etc.) and get the current price plus daily & monthly charts.
+A Chrome extension that lets you highlight any major forex trading pair (EURUSD, EUR/USD, etc.) and get the current price plus daily & monthly charts

 Made with Vue, Chart.js, and [vue-cli-plugin-chrome-extension-cli](https://www.npmjs.com/package/vue-cli-plugin-chrome-extension-cli)